Self-employed RNs may provide health services independently, in partnership with other practitioners, or employ others to do so.

 - Practice within the boundaries established by legislative, regulatory, ethical and professional standards and scope of practice

-- All RNs and NPs are required to notify ARNNL of a change in name, address or employer no later than 30 days after the effective date of the change.
+- All RNs and NPs are required to notify CRNNL of a change in name, address or employer no later than 30 days after the effective date of the change.
 Additionally, all RNs and NPs are required to indicate all employers on licensure renewal applications.

 - When reporting nursing practice hours for licensure/renewal, documentation confirming your hours of nursing practice through self-employment must be verified by an independent third party.
 Acceptable third party sources include an accountant, tax specialist or office manager.
 Self-report of hours cannot be accepted.
-Contact ARNNL if you have questions about reporting self-employment hours.
+Contact CRNNL if you have questions about reporting self-employment hours.

 - Further information regarding registration and licensure is available in the Registration & Renewal section.